Evil Genius Labs

 Do not solder the power jack connector until all of the sockets are soldered onto the base!

-Make sure the 2x2 header sockets are placed on the side with the square markings!
+Make sure the 2x2 header sockets are placed on the base PCB on the side with the square markings!

 Insert one row of the 2x2 header sockets into the base PCB, on the side with the square markings.